andrea-tassotti/itunes-automations/README.md

 ## Content

-- Stop play with auto-fade out
+- Stop play with auto fade-out
+- Start play with auto fade-in of current playlist (from the begin or from selected track)

 ## Installation
-Put script in /Library/iTunes/Scripts.
+Open with AppleScript Studio, save as script, then put script in /Library/iTunes/Scripts.